 The scenarios are available here: scenarios

-Scenarios: Scenarios for maritime areas 2050
+Scenario report: Scenarios for maritime areas 2050

-Maritime Spatial Planning scenario work was completed in autumn 2019.
+Maritime spatial planning scenario work was completed in autumn 2019.
 It was implemented in January-September 2019, commissioned by the Ministry of the Environment, in cooperation with eight coastal regions.